rackerlabs/support-how-to/content/how-to/cloud-servers/using-onmetal-cloud-servers-through-api/index.md

 **Note**: Be sure to set the appropriate values for the following
 parameters:

--   **OS\_USERNAME** Your Rackspace Cloud user name, which is the user name that you use to log in to the Cloud Control Panel.
+-   **OS\_USERNAME**: Your Rackspace Cloud username, which is the user name you use to log in to the **Cloud Control Panel**.
--   **OS\_PASSWORD** Your Rackspace Cloud API key, which you can access in the Cloud Control Panel by clicking **Account: *userName* &gt;
+-   **OS\_PASSWORD**: Your Rackspace Cloud API key, which you can access in the Cloud Control Panel by clicking **Account: *userName* &gt; Account Settings**.
-    Account Settings**.
--   **OS\_TENANT\_NAME** Your Rackspace Cloud tenant ID, which is displayed as your **Account \#** in the ***userName*** menu of the Cloud Control Panel.
-Do not include the \#.
+-   **OS\_TENANT\_NAME**: Your Rackspace Cloud tenant ID, which displays as your **Account number** in the ***username*** menu of the Cloud Control Panel.

-**IMPORTANT:** OnMetal servers must be created using an SSH key pair.
-Thus, you should ignore the administrator password returned by a create server operation because it does not allow access to the OnMetal server.
+**IMPORTANT:** Use a Secure Shell (SSH) key pair to create OnMetal servers.
+Ignore the administrator password returned by the `create server` operation because it does not allow access to the OnMetal server.
 For information about generating SSH Keys, see [Manage SSH Key Pairs for Cloud Servers with python-novaclient](/support/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).

 ### Upload an SSH key pair

-OnMetal servers do not support password-based login, so you must upload an SSH key pair.
+OnMetal servers only allow an SSH key pair based login, and they do not support password-based login.
+Use the following command syntax to upload your SSH key pair:

     supernova iad keypair-add -pub-key <path to your public key> <public key name>